PA Medical Home Initiative

-Primary care practices that build the seven principles of a medical home into their work provide better care for children, youth, and young adults.
+Medical home primary care practices provide better care for children, youth, and young adults.
 Health professionals and families work together as partners to identify and arrange the services needed to help patients reach their potential.
 Medical home primary care practices are built upon seven principles:

-- Care coordination - the primary care professionals help patients and families access other health professionals and community resources
+- Care coordination - primary care professionals help patients and families access other health professionals and community resources

-- Patient-centered - the patient's wishes are of highest importance; the health professional always checks with patients and those close to them about options for care
+- Patient-centered – patients' wishes are of highest importance; health professionals always check with patients and those close to them about options for care

-- Comprehensive - the primary care professional takes into account the patient's physical health, emotional health, mental health, behavioral health, and oral health
+- Comprehensive - primary care professionals take into account patients' physical health, emotional health, mental health, behavioral health, and oral health

-- Continuous - the patient receives care from the same primary care professional whenever possible
+- Continuous - patients receive care from the same primary care professional whenever possible

-- Compassionate - the focus is on patient well-being and comfort
+- Compassionate - the focus is on patients' well-being and comfort

 - Culturally effective - primary care professionals find ways to serve patients of all backgrounds, including those who speak little or no English

-- Accessible - the primary care practice accepts new patients, is available when patients need care, makes every effort to offer same-day scheduling, moves toward full accessibility and provides communication options such as an online patient portal
+- Accessible - primary care practices accept new patients, are available when patients need care, offer telehealth, move toward full accessibility, and provide communication options such as online patient portals

 For more information contact the Bureau of Family Health, Division of Community Systems Development and Outreach at 717-772-2763.